-Clearing the browser Cache is known to fix the problem of Chrome running slow, freezing or displaying badly formatted webpages.
+Clearing the browser Cache on your computer can help in fixing the problem of Google Chrome browser running slow, freezing or displaying badly formatted webpages.

-Once you click on Clear Data button, all the Cached website data will be cleared from your computer.
+Once you click on Delete from this device button, all the Cached Images/Files and Cookies/other site data will be cleared from your computer.

 Alternately: You can use the following keyboard Shortcuts to clear Chrome browser Cache on your computer.